 All Connecticut LLCs are required to file the Business Entity Tax (BET) biennially, or every two years, and by April 15th of the year in which it is due.

 The Business Entity Tax can be filed online through the Taxpayer Service Center, or you can file by mail.
 There is also a $250 fee for filing.

 Additional Taxes Due

-How a Filing Company Can Help
+How Can LLC Formations Help You?

 Forming a Connecticut LLC requires various steps, orchestrated in the right order, as well as detailed information, which can be time-consuming and overwhelming.
-Additionally, failure to complete the required Connecticut LLC forms properly can result in your LLC being denied.
+Additionally, failure to complete the required Connecticut LLC forms properly can result in your Connecticut LLC being denied.

 However, working with a professional team is highly recommended.
 By working with the professionals at LLC Formations, you are trusting your business to someone who is knowledgeable and experienced in the formation of LLCs.
 Hiring someone can help make the process much easier for you since they can complete many of the tasks on your behalf, including your Connecticut LLC search, so you can feel confident that your filing is taken care of according to the state guidelines.

 LLC Formations can also complete much of the paperwork online, which, in many cases, will result in you receiving your acceptance letters and certifications in as little as one day.
 Instead of having to wait several weeks, you can begin your exciting new endeavor as soon as possible so you can start growing your business quickly.